A fully adaptive explicit stabilized integrator for advection-diffusion-reaction problems: New second order scheme

 Unlike the case of standard ODEs where the term $z^2/2$ is enough to have order two for nonlinear problems, some additional \emph{coupling} conditions need to be satisfied here due to the partitioned nature of the scheme (see \cite[Sect.\ts III.2]{HLW06}).
-These conditions result from the fact that the term $ipq$ in \eqref{eq:o2p} is in fact the sum of two terms: $\frac12 ipq$ and $\frac12 iqp$, which do not necessarily commute for multidimensional and nonlinear problems.
-The quantity $G$ is constructed carefully to get order $2$ of convergence for general nonlinear problems.
-Analogously to some existing second order methods \cite{AbV12a,VSH04}, our damping parameter is not fixed to a small value, but it is an increasing function of the stage number $s$.
+These conditions result from the fact that the term $ipq$ in \eqref{eq:o2p} is in fact the sum of two terms: $\frac12 ipq$ and $\frac12 iqp$, which are not necessarily equal for multidimensional and/or nonlinear problems. {The quantity $G$ is constructed carefully to get order $2$ of convergence for general nonlinear problems.
+For linear equations, $G=(1+\frac{\omega_2}2)(iq-\frac{q^2}2)$.} Analogously to some existing second order methods \cite{AbV12a,VSH04}, our damping parameter is not fixed to a small value, but it is an increasing function of the stage number $s$.
 However, for relatively large Peclet numbers, no huge damping is needed, and the method still perform very well as will be shown in Section \ref{sec:num}.